adounope/calendar/README.md

-this program print the calendar of a chosen month in a chosen year the challenge is to not using any library besides iostream
+this program print the calendar of a chosen month in a chosen year, the challenge is to not using any library besides iostream

 enter year(1800 to 9999), month(1 to 12),